OUGenomics/Bioinformatics-ARET-July2018/Section-1/readme.md

 ## RUNNING ASSEMBLIES

-Lets benchmark two different assembly programs with your data to decide which one we should use.
+Lets benchmark assembly at several different kmer setting for your data to decide which one we should use.
 First, make a small sub-set of your data that contains about 10% of the reads.

 ```sh
 head SRX3973296_1.q30.fastq -n 80000 > fs.fastq